 Skyhawk Women's Basketball | Kevin McMillan - Head Coach

-The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his fourth year at the helm of the Skyhawk program, and has already set a new standard for UT Martin basketball.
+The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his ninth year at the helm of the Skyhawk program as the school’s all-time wins leader with 154 career victories.

-This past season, McMillan’s Skyhawks captured their second Ohio Valley Conference Tournament championship in program history, downing No. 3 seed Tennessee Tech 82-65 on March 5.
+In 2011-12, McMillan’s Skyhawks captured their second OVC Tournament championship in program history, downing No. 3 seed Tennessee Tech 82-65 on March 5.
 With the victory, UT Martin advanced to make its second consecutive NCAA Tournament appearance, traveling to the Horizon Center in Rosemont, Ill., to take on the Tennessee Lady Vols.
 The Skyhawks suffered a 72-49 setback to the hands of alumnus Pat Head Summitt.

-In McMillan’s second season at the helm of the Skyhawks he guided the team to a second place finish during the regular season and the OVC Tournament title.
-The team earned its first berth in the NCAA Tournament and played at Cameron Indoor Arena against the Duke Blue Devils.
-The Skyhawks played within 10 points of the ACC powerhouse at the halftime break before falling 90-45.
+The 2010-11 season laid the foundation for the future, as three different Skyhawks combined to win an OVC Record 13 Freshmen of the Week honors along with the OVC Team Sportsmanship Award.
+McMillan’s guided the team to a second place finish during the regular season before winning the program’s first OVC Tournament title.
+With the title, the Skyhawks earned its first berth in the NCAA Tournament and played at Cameron Indoor Arena against the Duke Blue Devils.

 McMillan played basketball at Wake Forest for one season (1985) before transferring to Rhodes College to finish out his career from 1986-89.
 At Rhodes, he was a three-time all-conference selection and in 1988 was named the Southern Collegiate Athletic Conference Player of the Year.
 In only three seasons, he scored 1,372 career points and still ranks ninth all-time at Rhodes for career points scored.